-(\) The subfund may invest up to 10% of its assets in other UCIs if the management fees do not exceed 2.392%.
+() The subfund may invest up to 10% of its assets in other UCIs if the management fees do not exceed 2.392%.
 For further information, please contact the management company.

-A portion of the management fees is paid to the Fondation Groupe LBP AM under the aegis of the Fondation de France or is paid directly to one or several non-profit organisations.
+A portion of the management fees is paid to the Fondation Groupe LBP AM under the aegis of the Fondation de France or is paid directly to another association or a non-profit organisation.
 The breakdown is made known to the Board of Directors of the SICAV and all investors may request more detailed information from La Financière de l'Echiquier.